 Aside from his professional role, Karl is a married father-of-two who loves to cook, and enjoys music, including playing the trombone.

 Clinical Director for Planned Care and Medicines Optimisation - Dr Hanne Hoff

 Hanne qualified as a doctor in 2003 at St George’s Hospital Medical School in London.
 Starting off her medical career in emergency medicine and anaesthetics, working at Frimley Park and the Royal Surrey County Hospital, she changed to general practice in 2007 and completed her GP training in early 2009.
 Since then she has been working as a salaried and locum GP in several practices in the local area, and has been in her current main practice, Crondall New Surgery, since 2014.

 After completing a postgraduate diploma in therapeutics in 2012 she joined North East Hampshire and Farnham CCG as Prescribing Lead.
 Since then she has also sat on the boards for Urgent Care and Children’s and Maternity Services, and was elected onto the Governing Body early 2018 to lead on Planned Care services and Medicines Optimisation.

 She said: "I feel passionate about the NHS and its ambitions to deliver a great quality, efficient and equitable health service for those who need it when they need it.
 Despite the NHS being faced with significant pressures on clinical services at the moment, it is an exciting time to be part of North East Hampshire and Farnham CCG, where we have great opportunities to design and re-design services to achieve better care and outcomes for our local people."

-Executive Director of Quality and Nursing – Emma Boswell
+Executive Director of Quality and Nursing for the Hampshire and Isle of Wight Partnership of CCGs (Frimley Health and Care Integrated Care System focus) – Emma Boswell

 Emma is a graduate of King’s College, London and has worked as a nurse in the NHS for over 20 years.